sethns/Credit-Card-Spend/README.md

 ### Credit Card Spend Prediction and Identify Drivers for Spend

-A global bank wants to understand what factors drive the credit card spend and predict the credit limit for the new applicants.

 ### Business Problem:
 One of the global banks would like to understand what factors driving credit card spend are.
 The  bank wants to use these insights to calculate credit limits.
 In order to solve the problem, the bank  conducted a survey of 5000 customers and collected data.
 The objective of this case study is to understand what's driving the total spend (Primary Card +  Secondary card).
 Given the factors, predict credit limit for the new applicants